inside top of book cover

 Key to Family Poaceae

 The key to grasses extant in the Hawaiian Islands and Guam starts here, although if you are uncertain whether or not the plant you are trying to identify is a true grass or just looks something like a grass (may be a sedge, for example), you may want to start with couplet [94] on Monocots.
 Structural details pertinent to grasses are discussed and illustrated at various places in the key; however, some basic descriptive terms are defined on Page iv and these should be understood before starting the key.
 In this key, items in bold are intended to point out the most salient difference(s) in a couplet, but should not be considered alone until you become experienced with identifying grasses using the key.
-Text following a curly brace "{" provides additional information that may be helpful but is not definitive of a species.
-Blue triangles () indicate a link that leaves the page.
+In other cases, a word in bold follows a non-technical term to familiarize these to the user.
+Note that any text following a curly brace "{" provides additional information that may be helpful but is not definitive of the species.

 Figure 1A